 It’s available for iPhone, iPad, Android mobile or tablets, and Windows and Mac laptops and desktops.
 And what’s more, Virgin TV 360 customers can also manage their recordings or stream their recordings around the home with the Virgin TV Go app.
 Find out more about managing your Virgin TV Go app here:

-And while you probably know a fair bit about your favourite national team – whether that’s Wales, England or one of the others – there are of course 32 countries competing in Qatar.
+While you probably know a fair bit about your favourite national team – whether that’s Wales, England or one of the others – there are of course 32 countries competing in Qatar.
 So before you settle down to enjoy Saudi Arabia v Mexico or Costa Rica v Japan, you can read up on every single nation taking part with our comprehensive guide and impress your mates with your extensive knowledge!

 Star player: Veteran forward and captain Hassan Al-Haydos, Qatar’s most capped player with 170 appearances.